ppt000/mqtt_gateways/docs/source/overview.rst

 keywords and the internal keywords.
 This is only to allow changing the MQTT syntax in the future without touching the code.

-For a complete guide on how to develop an interface, go to `Tutorial <tutorial.html>`_.
+For a complete guide on how to develop an interface, go to :doc:`Tutorial <tutorial>`.

 Available gateways
 ******************